studio-bdt/blackjacks/README.md

 Similar to blackhack, there are shop items, such as double up, but there is also a chip system.

 No link yet... :(

+---
+## blackjack
+The fourth, by kamishiro

+Built in C in 1 hour

+<a href="https://github.com/kamishiro-624/blackjack/blob/main/main.c">The Link</a>